teddythetwig/openshift-pep/openshift-pep-012-metrics.md

 #### Pushing metrics
-A cartridge or application author can opt to schedule metrics reporting on their own, instead of relying on `oo-gather-metrics` to do so.
+A cartridge or application author can opt to schedule metrics reporting on their own, instead of relying on `metric_plugin.rb` to do so.

 Metrics must be printed to `STDOUT` and OpenShift will handle delivering them to the appropriate destination (Syslog or log files).